metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

+		// The reason for the event (such as: 'step', 'breakpoint', 'exception', 'pause', 'entry').
+		// For backward compatibility this string is shown in the UI if the 'description' attribute is missing (but it must not be translated).
+		//
+		// POSSIBLE VALUES: `step`, `breakpoint`, `exception`, `pause`, `entry` Reason string `json:"reason"`

 		// The full reason for the event, e.g. 'Paused on exception'.
 This string is shown in the UI as is.
 		Description string `json:"description,omitempty"`